What are Professional Voicemail Greetings?

 2. Give options to get more details

-Creating a voicemail menu is a timesaver not only for you and your callers.
+Creating a voicemail menu can be a timesaver for both you and your callers.
 For instance, it is helpful when all the caller wants to know is your operating hours.

 3. Ask for detailed messages

 Another time-saving technique is to encourage callers to be as specific as possible when they leave their messages.
 You can also ask them to let you know about the best time for a callback.

 Below are some examples of professional voicemail greetings:

 - Thank you for calling!
 You have reached the office of [name], [position].
 I am currently unavailable to take this call.
 If this is an emergency, please call my answering service at [number], which is available 24/7.
 You may also leave a detailed message after the tone and I will call you back as soon as I can.
 Thank you!